 What help can my supplier give me to keep up with gas and electric payments?

 Given it’s in everyone’s interests to keep making payments, energy suppliers usually offer you a payment plan.
-This might see your payment deadlines extended, payment holidays authorised, or temporary credit issued if you have a prepayment meter.
+They might:

-If your payment hiccup isn’t a one-off, your energy company may switch you to a pre-payment meter to avoid future problems.
-This shouldn’t be seen as a punishment.
+If your payment hiccup isn’t a one-off, your energy company may switch you to a prepayment meter to avoid future problems.
+This isn't a punishment.
 Instead, it’s a reasonable way to help you budget and pay for the energy you use.

-What if my energy bills remain too high?
+What if my energy bills are still too high?

 Am I entitled to extra government help to pay my gas and electric bill?

-Cold weather payments: You could be entitled to a Cold weather payment of £25 a week if temperatures are considerably low between 1 November and 31 March.
-Payments are made to people who get certain benefits, including Universal Credit and Income Support.
+Cold Weather Payments: You could be entitled to a Cold Weather Payment of £25 if temperatures are recorded as (or forecast to be) below zero degrees Celsius for 7 consecutive days between 1 November and 31 March.
+You can get this payment if you receive certain benefits, including Universal Credit and Income Support.

 Warm Home Discount: You could be eligible for a £150 rebate on your winter electricity bills if you meet certain criteria, based on your household income.